hhdri/UTank/README.md

 # UTank
-It's out final project of the "Advanced Programming" course!
+It's out final project for the "Advanced Programming" course!